rbgirshick/fast-rcnn/README.md

  - has a significantly higher mAP on PASCAL VOC than both R-CNN and SPPnet,
  - and is written in Python and C++/Caffe.

-Fast R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1504.08083).
+Fast R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1504.08083) and later published at ICCV 2015.

 ### License